dhappy/pob/README.md

 # dpair
-Decentralized live-streamed hacking for open-source projects.
+Decentralized video tracking of the development process for open-source projects.